Africa Day at COP 27 discuss interventions to address climate change impact | Africanews

 Egypt

 Wednesday November 9th is Africa day at COP 27 climate summit where the continent is looking at the negotiations in Sharm El Sheikh, Egypt.
 Figures speak for themselves.
-According to NGOs 17-40 million may be forced to migrate internally, staple crops and fish harvests are expected to decline by up to 40%.
+According to NGOs 17-40 million may be forced to migrate internally, just as staple crops and fish harvests are expected to decline by up to 40%.

 “I come from Mozambique where 60% of the population live along the coast.
 And we have cyclones every year, they’re becoming more intense.
-I have seen communities three years after cyclone Idai in 2019 they are still trying to recover”, says Solani Mhlando, Mozambiques' country director for the World Wide Fund for Nature.
+I have seen communities three years after cyclone Idai in 2019 they are still trying to recover”, says Solani Mhlando, Mozambique's country director for the World Wide Fund for Nature.

-Investments are huge for Africa in the coming years especially in water, protecting the coast and cooling according to a new analysis by the International Finance Corporation (IFC).
+Investments are huge for Africa in the coming years especially in water, protection of the coast and cooling according to a new analysis by the International Finance Corporation (IFC).
 The organization underlines that only 2% of the private sector invest in adaptation progress.

 Makhtar Diop is the managing director of the IFC, the largest global development institution focused on the private sector in emerging markets.